nickfargo/omicron/README.md

 // ]
 ```

-The same history information is still recorded, but our perspective has changed since since moving `forward` four times.
-Viewing from `index=4`, the elements of the timeline now contain the information needed to step back to the original empty object at `index=0` from which we started.
+The raw data looks much different, but *the same history information is still recorded* — it’s simply that our perspective has changed after having moved `forward` four times.
+Whereas the object initially contained the information needed to step *forward* in the timeline, viewing the timeline from `index=4`, its elements now contain the information needed to step *back* to the original empty object at `index=0`.

 ```javascript
 c.back();    // { d:4, e:5 }